Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models

 We allow for overlap in the innovations $\xi_{it}$ and $\zeta_{it}$, as long as the exogeneity conditions specified in Section \ref{sec:set} are satisfied, i.e., $\E(X_{is}\varepsilon_{it}) = 0$, for all $1 \leq s \leq t$.
-The following definition, along with Assumptions \ref{a1} and \ref{a2}(i) below, adapt the functional dependence measure proposed by \citet{wu2005nonlinear} for stationary time series processes to heterogeneous panel data processes.
+Note that Assumption \ref{a1} allows for certain forms of non-stationarity in the process for $X_{it}$ such as unit-specific deterministic time trends and unrestricted time effects.
+For example, the policy variables of the empirical application in Section \ref{app} can be modeled as unit-specific deterministic time trends.
+It does rule out, however, other forms of stochastic non-stationarity such as unit roots.
+The following definition, along with Assumptions \ref{a1} and \ref{a2}(i) below, adapts the functional dependence measure proposed by \citet{wu2005nonlinear} for stationary time series processes to heterogeneous panel data processes.